v0.9 · free · no card required

 No. We fetch files from the GitHub API only during a scan and discard them immediately after.
 We persist findings (path, line, masked preview) — never the code itself.

-What permissions does RepoGuard need?+
+What permissions does TriageRook need?+

-Sign-in is via the RepoGuard Security GitHub App and gives us read access to your public repositories.
+Sign-in is via the TriageRook Security GitHub App and gives us read access to your public repositories.
 We do not read private code.
 The optional auto-fix PR feature requires you to install the App on the target repo — that grants Contents: write and Pull requests: write scoped to that single repo, used only to open a PR you then review.

 Can I scan private repositories?+